acmuta/fronend-workshop-series-spr23/01-intro-html-css/README.md

 You may have noticed that our tag opening has some extra information in it.
 This is a concept in HTML called a **property**.
 We will discuss these in greater detail in the [properties section](#properties) of this document, but for now, just think of it as an "argument" to the tag.

 In this case, the `href` property is the **Hypertext REFerence** - or link - that the anchor should navigate to.
-If we wanted to create a link to UCLA ACM's website, for example, we would add to our webpage the following:
+If we wanted to create a link to UTA ACM's website, for example, we would add to our webpage the following:

 ```html
 <!-- ... -->